Bytes

 Tasks are focused and practical

-Languages in the Bytes library
+Languages in the Bytes library12 supported

 Python